NeoFlutterDev/NEA-adventure-game/README.md

 My NEA project for AQA A-level computer science
-It is an adventure game based around sci-fi theme.
+It is an adventure game based around a sci-fi theme.